swiftlang/swift-org-website/documentation/server/guides/allocations.md

 ---

 ## Overview

-In server-side Swift applications, memory allocations are fundamental for various tasks like, creating objects, manipulating data structures, and managing resources.
+In server-side Swift applications, memory allocations are fundamental for various tasks like creating objects, manipulating data structures, and managing resources.
 Swift allocates memory resources as needed and provides built-in memory management mechanisms, such as automatic reference counting (ARC), to handle allocations, deallocations, and memory ownership.

-Allocations aid in optimizing memory usage by allocating the precise amount of memory required for each object or data structure, reducing memory wastage and improving the overall performance of the application.
+Allocations aid in optimizing memory usage by allocating the precise amount of memory required for each object or data structure, reducing memory wastage and improving application performance.
 However, Swift allocations can be padded to enforce memory alignment requirements for data types or structures that need to be accessed efficiently by the hardware, reducing the risk of misaligned memory access issues and improving performance.

 Additionally, proper allocation management prevents memory leaks and ensures that memory is released when it is no longer needed.
 This helps in maintaining the stability and reliability of server applications.

 ## Heaps and stacks
 Generally speaking, Swift has two fundamental locations for memory allocations: **Heaps** and **Stacks**.

 Swift automatically allocates memory in either the heap or the stack data structure.